nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 	deactivate

 This will deactivate but not delete the test virtual environment.
 To delete the virtual environment, use `rmvirtualenv my_virtual_env_name`. -->

-### A note about virtual environments

-*April 18, 2016*: We recently learned that if you installed `virtualenv` before installing the Homebrew version of Python (and possibly even if you installed Python first), the virtual environments you create will use the macOS system version of Python.
-This is not cool because that version of Python is compiled without key features and libraries.

-To ensure you *always* are using your Homebrewed Python, always specify the `--python` flag when creating a virtual environment:

-    mkvirtualenv --python "$(which python2)" my_virtual_env_name

-This will make a virtual environment with the active Python version on your `PATH`.

 ## Chapter 3: Set up Node and install LESS